-We have completed an engagement programme to build evidence about:
+We carried out an engagement programme to build evidence about:

-- financial service claims management activity delivered by solicitors and their businesses, and how that compares to the work of CMCs - consumer experiences and risks they may face during claims relating to financial services or products - approaches that make sure financial service claims management activity remains a viable area of work for solicitors, and that do not decrease access to legal services - impacts that any rules we introduce may potentially have for the public, for legal service professionals, the financial service claims sector, and the wider legal services market.
+- Financial service claims management activity delivered by solicitors and their businesses and how that compares to the work of CMCs. - Consumer experiences and risks they might face during claims relating to financial services or products. - Approaches that make sure financial service claims management activity remains a viable area of work for solicitors, and that do not decrease access to justice. - Impacts that any rules we introduce might potentially have for the public, for legal service professionals, the financial service claims sector, and the wider legal services market.